 Schema-First Telemetry in Go: A New Approach to Observability

-Modern Go services generate telemetry – metrics, logs, traces – using instrumentation embedded directly in code.
-Typically, this is a code-first approach, where developers call APIs (counters, loggers, tracers) and attach key-value attributes on the fly.
-This works, but at scale it can lead to fragmented data and missing context.
-Schema-first telemetry flips this paradigm: you define upfront a schema (like an IDL file) for your telemetry data, including its semantic metadata, and use generated code to emit telemetry.
-In this post, we’ll introduce schema-first telemetry via Meta’s research, compare it to how OpenTelemetry handles schemas today, explore what others in the community are doing, and show Go examples of how you might implement schema-first telemetry on top of OpenTelemetry.
-We’ll also discuss diagrams that illustrate code-first vs. schema-first, the telemetry lifecycle in schema-first, and how rich metadata improves discoverability and interoperability.
+Modern Go services generate telemetry (metrics, logs, traces) with instrumentation embedded directly in code.
+Usually this is a code-first approach: developers call APIs (counters, loggers, tracers) and attach key-value attributes on the fly.
+It works, but at scale it leads to fragmented data and missing context.
+Schema-first telemetry turns that around: you define a schema (like an IDL file) for your telemetry data up front, including its semantic metadata, and emit telemetry from generated code.
+This post introduces schema-first telemetry through Meta’s research, compares it to how OpenTelemetry handles schemas today, looks at what others in the community are doing, and shows Go examples of how you might implement it on top of OpenTelemetry.

 The Limitations of Code-First Telemetry